FofanovLab/MTSv/README.md

 # Analyzing output

 ## MTSv Summary
-The `MTSv_summary.py` script summarizes the number of hits per taxon.
-The total number of reads mapped, the number of unique mapped reads, and the number of signature hits per taxon per sample (samples are in the same order as the FASTQ files that were passed to `MTSv-readprep`).
+The `MTSv_summary.py` script summarizes the number of hits per taxon per sample (sample colunns are in the same order as the FASTQ files that were passed to `MTSv-readprep`).
+The total number of reads mapped, the number of unique mapped reads, the number of signature hits, and the number of unique signature hits per taxon.
+Note: if the `--lca` option is modified to combine species up to the genus or family level in the `MTSv-inform` module, taxid for uncombined species in the `MTSv-collapse` output will be double counted in total hits and unique hits.

 ### Requirements
 biopython=1.68